 The Commonwealth Club of California event held earlier this year, in San Francisco, Federal Reserve chair Janet Yellen discussed a variety of economic issues and nancial solutions expected to lead the US economy in coming years.
 Among the many topics that were brought up, Yellen emphasised the importance of blockchain and hinted that the Fed may be exploring the potential of the technology.

-What is blockchain/distributed ledger technology (dlt)?
+How blockchain/distributed ledger technology (DLT) Works?

 Distributed ledger technology (DLT) makes it easier to create cost-ef cient business networks where virtually anything of value can be tracked and traded, without requiring a central point of control.
 A blockchain’s integrity hinges on strong cryptography with emphasis on verifying any new information being added.
 Once information is added to the distributed ledger, it can no longer be changed – which is why it’s called ‘blockchain’.